DiogoF17/LPOO_18-19/docs/README.md

 > The first problem that we came across was to find a way to separate, in a correct way, the different aspects of our game: the logic module, that would be in charge of the mechanics of the game (the inner workings of the game, such as the player and enemies movement, when the game ends, etc); the drawing module, that would be in charge of transmiting the game´s logic and current state onto the screen, for the user to understand/interact; and others.
 Performing a correct separation of the game's modules would avoid the violation of the Single Responsability Principle; furthermore, doing so would make it a lot easier if we were to change just one component of the game, such as the drawing method, because we wouldn't need to change the other modules, as they are separated and not dependent.

 #### 1.2 The Pattern
 > In order to do this, we decided to implement a slightly different version of the MVC (Model - View - Controller) architectural pattern.
-The Model functions only has a data "warehouse", containing all the information about the game and its current state, but not knowing how and when to change it; the Controller receives the Model and the current Event, and updates the Model accordingly; the View (contrary to the standard MVC pattern) is split in two parts, one that receives the user input and generates the Event that is going to be processed by the Controller, and another one that receives the Model, and is in charge of drawing the current state of the game onto the screen.
+The Model functions only has a data "warehouse", containing all the information about the game and its current state, but not knowing how and when to change it; the Controller receives the Model and an EventQueue, that contains all the current events, and updates the Model accordingly; the View (contrary to the standard MVC pattern) is split in two parts, one that receives the user input and generates an Event that is added to the EventQueue, that is going to be processed by the Controller, and another one that receives the Model, and is in charge of drawing the current state of the game onto the screen.
 Finally, we have a Game class that connects all these modules, and contains the main game cycle.

 #### 1.3 The Implementation
 > Here's how we decided to implement the pattern: